Nonlocal hydrodynamic phonon transport in two-dimensional materials: Abstract

 \section{Abstract}

 We study hydrodynamic phonon heat transport in two-dimensional (2D) materials.
-Starting from the Peierls-Boltzmann equation within the Callaway model, we derive a 2D Guyer-Krumhansl-like equation describing non-local hydrodynamic phonon transport, taking into account the quadratic dispersion of flexural phonons.
-In additional to Poiseuille flow, second sound propagation, the equation predicts heat current vortices and negative nonlocal thermal conductance in 2D materials, common in classical fluid but scarcely considered in phonon transport.
-Our results also illustrate the universal transport behavior of hydrodynamics, independent on the type of quasi-particles and their microscopic interactions.
+Starting from the Peierls-Boltzmann equation with the Callaway model, we derive a 2D Guyer-Krumhansl-like equation describing non-local hydrodynamic phonon transport, taking into account the quadratic dispersion of flexural phonons.
+In addition to Poiseuille flow, second sound propagation, the equation predicts heat current vortices and negative nonlocal thermal conductance in 2D materials, which is common in classical fluid but has not yet been considered in phonon transport.
+Our results also illustrate the universal transport behavior of hydrodynamics, independent of the type of quasi-particles and their microscopic interactions.